AFNetworking/AFRocketClient/README.md

 # AFRocketClient

-**AFRocketClient has been officially discontinued, and is no longer being maintained as an official AFNetworking extension.**
+**AFRocketClient has been discontinued, and is no longer being maintained as an official AFNetworking extension.**